EnviroGroup’s Solar Power Guide

 How does solar work?

-Power is generated from sunlight falling onto rooftop Solar Panels and is passed through an inverter that will match the voltage to your home and the local grid.
-The power is then consumed in the house by any appliances that are operating at the time, with any excess solar power sent to the grid.
+Electrical energy is generated from sunlight falling onto rooftop Solar Panels and is passed through an inverter that will match the voltage to your home and the local grid.
+The energy is then consumed in the house by any appliances that are operating at the time, with any excess solar power sent to the grid.
 If the solar generation does not meet all the needs of the home, the deficit of electricity is simply purchased from the electricity grid as normal.

 The science basics of a solar system